Have you ever gotten annoyed when executing a specific command that requires sudo to ask for a password?

 Let’s take an

 apt command that requires sudo privileges and asks for the password.
-This all can be avoided using the below-mentioned method.
+This can all be avoided using the below-mentioned method.

 Run Particular Command without Sudo Password